citysu/csiread/docs/readme.md

 The support for Picoscenes is an **experimental** feature.
 PicoScenes is still under active development, and csiread cannot be updated synchronously.

-- There are some issues for parsing `BasebandSignals, PreEQSymbols and MPDU`.
-Please always set `pl_size={"BasebandSignals": 0, "PreEQSymbols": 0, "MPDU": 0}` to skip them.
 - `csidata.raw` is a structured array in numpy and stores the parsed result.
 - `Mag` and `Phase` fileds have been removed, use `np.abs` and `np.angle` instead.
 - call `check()` method after `read()`, Then set `pl_size` according to the report.